meoknu/gold/readme.md

 they are compatible prior to sending any requests.

 Before a website may request signatures for transactions they **must** notify Gold of the network they are using and request an
-Identity.
-Only once an Identity is provided will they have the ability to push signature requests into Gold which will prompt the user to take action.
+Wallet.
+Only once an Wallet is provided will they have the ability to push signature requests into Gold which will prompt the user to take action.

 Every field of every request is prominently displayed to the user to make sure they are fully aware of what they are signing.